gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Cause Details

-Akron Clearing House Association forced the bank to make all clearings in cash, precipitating the suspension
+Akron Clearing House Association compelled the bank to make all its clearings in cash, precipitating the closing.

 Newspaper Excerpt